containerscrew/dotfiles/README.md

 # Disclaimer ⚠️

 It is my personal setup, the way I like it, with configurations that are comfortable for me, applications... etc. Use it if you want as a template, as a guide.
 I will update it as I need to add new packages, configs...etc.
-Don't use [installer.sh](./installer.sh) every time as it can break your current setup.

 > [!IMPORTANT]
 > There are still many things to configure, I will do it as I go.
 Mouse, trackpad, eww widgets... etc